Melchior Wyrsch

-Johann Melchior Wyrsch (August 21, 1732 – September 9, 1798) was a Swiss painter of the 18th century.
+Johann Melchior Wyrsch (21 August 1732 – 9 September 1798) was a Swiss painter of the 18th century.

 Life

-Johann Melchior Wyrsch was born on August 21, 1732, in Buochs, Unterwalden.
+Johann Melchior Wyrsch was born on 21 August 1732 in Buochs, Unterwalden.
 He was the son of Balthazar Francis Xavier, Councillor, bailiff and Diet envoy, and Anna Klara Achermann.
 Wyrsch began his art studies 1745 as a portrait painter with Johann Michael Suter in Lucerne and Franz Anton Kraus in Einsiedeln as teachers.

-Between 1753 and 1754 he spent a study tour in Italy, where he mainly resided in Rome and Naples.
+Between 1753 and 1754 he spent a study tour in Italy under Gaetano Lapis (1706-1773), where he mainly resided in Rome and Naples.
 After his art studies in Italy, he returned to Switzerland and began his artistic activity as a portrait and church painter.
 In 1768 he moved to Besançon, where he painted many portraits of respected people.